 | Kimberley & Pilbara income limits | $225,000 singles / $285,000 family |

-- Pre-qualification (5 minutes).
-Fill in the online tool at keystart.com.au.
-It asks for your income, dependants, debts, and the WA region you want to buy in, and tells you immediately whether you're likely eligible.
+- Pre-qualify (5 minutes).
+Use the online tool at keystart.com.au.
+It asks for income, dependants, debts and the WA region you're buying in, then tells you on the spot whether you're likely eligible.

 - Conditional approval.
-Submit a full application with payslips, three months of bank statements, ID, and a debt summary.
+Lodge a full application with payslips, three months of bank statements, ID and a debt summary.
 Keystart confirms how much you can borrow.

-- Property search.
-Find a home (or house and land package) inside the price cap for your region.
+- Find a property.
+A home or house-and-land package inside the price cap for your region.

 - Formal approval.
-Keystart valuer signs off on the property, you sign loan documents.
+A Keystart valuer signs off on the property and you sign your loan documents.

 - Settlement.
 Your settlement agent coordinates with Keystart and the seller.

-- Equity build.
-You make standard principal-and-interest repayments.
-Property growth plus repayments push you toward 80% LVR.
+- Build equity.
+You make standard principal-and-interest repayments; that plus any price growth pushes you toward 80% LVR.

 - Refinance out.
-Once you're at roughly 80% LVR (usually 3–5 years), you refinance to a standard bank for a lower rate and features Keystart doesn't offer (offset accounts, redraw, fixed-rate splits).
+Around 80% LVR (usually 3 to 5 years), you move to a mainstream bank for a lower rate and the features Keystart skips, offset, redraw, fixed splits.

-Every Keystart loan is principal-and-interest, owner-occupier only.
-There's no interest-only option, no investment lending, no offset account, and the redraw facility is limited.
-These constraints are deliberate — they keep the program focused on getting people into their first home, not optimising tax outcomes for established buyers.
+Every Keystart loan is principal-and-interest and owner-occupier only.
+There's no interest-only option, no investment lending, no offset account, and redraw is limited.
+Those limits are deliberate: they keep the program focused on getting people into a first home rather than chasing tax outcomes.

 Keystart income limits 2026